East Azerbaijan province: Cities

+According to the 2016 census, 2,809,424 people (over 71% of the population of East Azerbaijan Province) live in the following cities:

 Geography

 The province covers an area of approximately 47,830 km², it has a population of around four million people.
 The province has common borders with the Republic of Azerbaijan, Armenia and Autonomous Nakhchivan in the north, West Azerbaijan in the west, Zanjan in the south, and Ardabil in the east.
 A fine network of roads and railways connects East Azerbaijan to other parts of Iran and neighboring countries.

 The highest point in East Azerbaijan is the volcanic peak of Sahand Mountain at 3707 m of elevation, lying south of Tabriz, whereas the lower-lying areas are around Garmadooz (Ahar).
 The hills and mountains of the province are divided into three ranges: the Qara Daq Mountains, the Sahand and Bozqoosh Mountains, and the Qaflan Kooh Mountains.

+Climate

 The climate of East Azerbaijan is affected by Mediterranean Continental as well as the cold semi-arid climate.
 Gentle breezes off the Caspian Sea have some influence on the climate of the low-lying areas.
 Temperatures run up to 8.9 °C in Tabriz, and 20 °C in Maraqeh, in the winter dropping to −10 to −15 °C at least (depending on how cold the overall year is).
 The ideal seasons to visit this province are the spring and summer months.